Kevin Pullein predictions: free football betting tips from the Soccer Boffin

 Kevin Pullein's best bet

-This is Bankes’s fourth season in the Premier League.
-His average is half a card a game above the competition average.
-Clearly there are incidents he feels are worthy of a card and some referees do not.
-That is just how he sees things.
-There will always be variations between officials, differences of opinion about what the rules require.

-Today Bankes referees his 51st Premier League game, at the Emirates where Arsenal play Brentford.
-His appointment is almost certainly the reason bet365 quote an Asian total cards line as high as four.
-However, it is possible that decimal odds of 1.9 for under are too big.
-They are equivalent to the fractional price of 9-10.
-Bet under.
+Back Bristol City to receive most cards in their Championship game at Sunderland.
+Bet365 quote decimal odds of 1.8, equivalent to the fractional price of 4-5, about Bristol City 0 Asian handicap cards.

 Each yellow will count as one card and each red as two cards.
-If the total is lower than four the bet will win, if it is four stakes will be returned and if it is higher than four the bet will lose.
+If Bristol City’s total is higher the bet will win, if both totals are the same stakes will be returned, and if Sunderland’s total is higher the bet will lose.

-The questions we need to consider are: what would the right price be with a middle-of-the-range referee, and how different should it be because the referee is Bankes?

-The number of cards likely to be shown in a game varies with the anticipated difference in ability between the teams.
-Brentford are a wonderful club having a great season, but they would regard themselves as outsiders at Arsenal.
-Odds in the result-related markets, which seem about right to me, imply Arsenal have more than a 70 per cent chance of scoring each goal that is scored.
+Sunderland have received more cards than Bristol City this season – 67 yellows and three reds against 61 yellows and two reds.

+Today the Black Cats are at home and the Robins away.
+The venue makes a difference.
+However, even if we compare figures from Sunderland at home and Bristol City away we find there is little difference between them.

 Thought for the week